KristianColville1/raza-noodles/README.md

 - As a user I would like to be able to view a food menu.
 - As a user I want to know the opening hours.
 - As a user I want to see the foods on offer.
-- As a user I need to able find Raza Noodles on other sites.
+- As a user I need to be able to find Raza Noodles on other sites.
 - As a user I would like different forms of contacting Raza Noodles.
 - As a user I would like to know more about Raza Noodles.